Tissa Wijeratne: Education

 Wijeratne was born in one of the most rural cities (Bandarawela), Uva Province (the poorest province in Sri Lanka, largely secondary to the ethnic genocide in 1815-1816).
 He attended a primary school that did not have high academic ambitions for its pupils.
 He missed out on schooling for nine months while he was still a grade nine student at Kirioruwa School, one of the most rural schools in Uva province to date.

-He has been an avid reader since the age five and managed to finish his entire school library as a year one student.
+He has been an avid reader since the age of five and managed to finish his entire school library as a year one student.
 Avid reading made him determined to follow an academic course.
 He was interested in politics from a young age.
 He delivered the opening speech at the final rally of the Sri Lanka Freedom Party, in front of the world's first female prime minister, the late Sirimavo Bandaranaike, as a primary school student, to a standing ovation in the 1977 Sri Lankan parliamentary election.
 Wijeratne planned to study economics and politics at university.

 Wijeratne completed his high school education at the Bandarawela Central College (also known as the Glendale, commenced as a branch of Royal College, Colombo, during the second world war).
 As he grew up knowing biology and life sciences at the Bandarawela Central College, he became interested in medicine, and was accepted by the University of Peradeniya, which was interrupted during the 1987–1989 JVP insurrection.

 Wijeratne was reborn as a well-known science journalist during this period.
 He wrote for the science weekly Vidusara, the national newspaper Divaina, the women's weekly Navaliya, and the children's weekly Bindu, then edited by Sybil Wettasinghe.
 He published over 3000 segments in print media covering brain conditions, agriculture, and global warming with a huge fan base across Sri Lanka.
 He won the President's award as the best youth national spokesperson in 1989.

-Wijeratne had an illustrious carrier as a young medical student.
-He was the compere of almost all major cultural activities at the University of Peradeniya from 1987 to 1994 where nearly all national figures in the Sri Lankan music industry and drama industry received his free service as one of the most multi-talented medical students of his time.
+Wijeratne first had a career as a young medical student.
+He was the comperè of major cultural activities at the University of Peradeniya from 1987 to 1994, where national figures in the Sri Lankan music and drama industry appeared.
 He regularly appeared in television media and national radio media.
-As an outstanding old rounder, he went on to perform well at his final year exam with honours in 1995.
+As a notable old rounder, he went on to perform well at his final year exam with honours in 1995.
 He was appointed as an intern medical officer to Prof A.H.
 Sheriffdean for six months, followed by a further six months with Prof. Rezvi Sheriff.
-The best physicians and surgeons trained him in Sri Lanka.
-He then created a unique Sri Lankan record as he was appointed as a lecturer in Medicine, University of Peredeniya under the mentorship of Prof Nimal Senanayake, a eading neurologist from Sri Lanka.
+Established physicians and surgeons trained him in Sri Lanka.
+He then created a unique Sri Lankan record as he was appointed as a lecturer in medicine, University of Peredeniya under the mentorship of Prof Nimal Senanayake, a leading neurologist from Sri Lanka.